 But is gaming also a site of radical politics?
 Instead of perpetuating neoliberal fantasies of work, games might in fact be able to satirize and subvert corporate ludification.
 Consider the Marxist board-game Class Struggle (1978) or the autonomist-inspired videogame Every Day the Same Dream (2009), games that invite us to reflect on the iniquities of modern society (Woodcock, 2019).
 More generally, the rise in queer games, feminist games, and counter-games indicate that play can serve altogether different social and organizational ends (Ruberg, 2020).
 The risk, however, is that even the most revolutionary kind of game just dazzles and distracts us while the capitalist machine grinds on.

-In this special issue, we want to explore the complex relation between work and play in organizations.
+In this ephemera conference, we want to explore the complex relation between work and play in organizations.
 We therefore invite submissions that may include, but are not limited to, the following themes:

 - The blurring of work and play in contemporary organizations